ontikus/ontikus.github.io/_posts/2020-11-22-talking-to-strangers.md

 One of the best and the brightest Cuba analysts in the CIA also turned out to be a double agent.
 Once again, for years no one saw it coming.
 Even though there were many warnings and red flags about her, the management chose to ignore and explain them away.

 Here the book talks about an experiment made by [Tim Levine](http://timothy-levine.squarespace.com/deception/).
 The experiment set up entices the subjects to cheat, then interrogate them about the cheating.
 Then, another set of subjects watch the interrogation videos and decide who among the videos lied and who told the truth.

+This experiment shows that when we face a situation where we have to decide if we are being lied to, we default to truth.
+We assume, we try to explain away the warning signs to the point that they become unexplainable.
+Only after our suspicions overcome a certain threshold, we decide that what we hear are lies.

+## The holy fool

+This part demonstrates the *default-to-truth* principle that was introduced before.
+It goes over the Sandusky case.